3 Types of Hold Harmless Agreements and When to Use Them

 - A time frame.
-This typically is a range of dates that coincides with the construction project.
+It typically is a range of dates that coincide with the construction project.

 Normally, a hold harmless agreement will contain specific language, and your insurance company or the contract issuer can provide one.
 It is recommended that an attorney review or help draft the specific language.
 Hold harmless agreements often are clauses within broader contracts, and they might fall under some of these common headings:

 - Terms Definition

 - Settlement and Consent (for both parties)

 - Governing Law

 - General Provisions